-In September of 2004, I knew nothing.
-I had just landed in Boston to start my first year of college, and I was totally overwhelmed by the sights and smells and sounds around me.
+It was 2004, and I knew…nothing.
+I had just landed in Boston to start my first year of college, and I was totally overwhelmed.
 I had gone to high school in rural Maine, where my mornings were spent waiting for the school bus next to a field of mooing cows while my hair, still wet from the shower, froze around my face.

 Now, I was in the city.
 I went to a Starbucks for the first time, I spent all my money on pizza by the slice and clothes that weren’t from Walmart, I walked past the Hermes boutique on a daily basis where they pumped fancy cologne out into the street to cover up the smell of the sewer right next to the building — I was in love.
 But I didn’t know what I was getting myself into.